There’s no better feeling in the world than a warm pizza box on your lap.Kevin James

 Learn Fun Facts About Pizza

-Family, friends and coworkers will enjoy the fun of Pepperoni Pizza Day much more when they hear these interesting and fun facts about the day!
+Family, friends and coworkers will enjoy the fun of National Pepperoni Pizza Day much more when they hear these interesting and fun facts about the day!
 Try these trivia facts to share or search online for others:

 - Pepperoni is considered to be the most popular pizza topping in the United States, with a majority of at least 66%.
 Even though people get more and more creative with pizza toppings each year, pepperoni continues to hold its own as the favorite.